appcircleio/appcircle-docusaurus/docs/publish-module/index.md

 ### Rename Publish Profile

-Appcircle allows previously created publish profiles to be renamed.
+Appcircle allows previously created Publish profiles to be renamed.

-To do this, click on the three dots at the top right of the relevant publish profile in the profiles list and the select **Rename**.
+To do this, click on the three dots at the top right of the relevant publish profile in the profiles list and select **Rename**.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-rename.png' />

 :::caution
-Publish profile names must be unique for both iOS and Android.
+Publish profile names must be unique for both **`iOS`** and **`Android`**.

-For example, if you have a publish profile named "My Great App" for iOS Publish, Appcircle will not allow you to create a profile named "My Great App" again for Android Publish or iOS Publish.
+For example, if you have a Publish profile named **`My Great App`** for iOS Publish, Appcircle will not allow you to create a profile named **`My Great App`** again for Android Publish or iOS Publish.

-Also, you cannot rename a publish profile to an existing name on the same platform.
+Also, you cannot rename a Publish profile to an existing name on the same platform.
 :::

 ### Delete Publish Profile

-To delete the publish profile, click on the three dots at the top right of the relevant publish profile in the profiles list and the select **Delete**.
+To delete the Publish profile, click on the three dots at the top right of the relevant Publish profile in the profiles list and select **Delete**.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-remove.png' />

 :::caution
-Appcircle does not delete the application that has been submitted to the stores.
+Appcircle **does not delete** the application that has been submitted to the stores.

-By deleting the publish profile, all the application versions and publish action logs related to that publish profile will be removed on Appcircle side.
+By deleting the Publish profile, all the application versions and Publish action logs related to that publish profile will be removed on the Appcircle side.
 :::

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-remove-confirm.png' />